magz-dev/Poland-Quiz/README.md

 # Poland Quiz
 [View the life project here.](https://magz-dev.github.io/Poland-Quiz/)

-This is a a fully responsive web application designed to provide users with interactive content which produces relevant responses to user actions.
+This is a a fully responsive web application quiz designed to provide users with interactive learning content that produces the correct answer to the users responses before providing them with their score at the end of the quiz.

 ![Screenshot 2023-09-29 201635](https://github.com/magz-dev/Poland-Quiz/assets/97630146/5eb6f50b-4da3-48fb-b84c-3a06df59b891)